GistNoesis/Linn-Photobooth/README.md

 This project was realized in two weeks for the wedding of Thi-Kim & Pierre where it was a great success (lot of fun and interest generated, ~300 pictures taken, 6000 art pieces created, ~100 prints but we ran out of paper).

 Without them this project would never have existed.
-You can contribute to their wedding gift here : Donate Paypal or BTC
+You can contribute to their wedding gift here : Donate via Paypal https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3XTEK2FP9ZW2Q or BTC

 You can donate to <a href="https://gistnoesis.net/">Gist Noesis</a> on our <a href="https://gistnoesis.net/"> main site </a>.
 You can also use the following affiliate link and buy our recommended products to help us improve the photobooth and develop our company.